ihavethatonvinyl/blog/content/essays/the-day-i-became-a-music-aficionado.md

 ![](/images/upload/docle.jpg)

 Of course, at that tender age I didn’t know the error of my ways.
 Back at home, I wrote the lyrics on a chalk board and pointed at them with a wooden spoon while I pretended my teddies were singing along.
-It was only years later that I realised that yes, Iwas one of *those* people who kept the mighty Ultravox off the number one spot.
+It was only years later that I realised that yes, I was one of *those* people who kept the mighty Ultravox off the number one spot.

 I still haven’t quite forgiven myself.

 *Alison M Thompson is a music fan, editor, proofreader and writer from the UK.*

 *<https://www.theprooffairy.com/alison-m-thompson-author/>*

 *[<iframe width="560" height="315" src="https://www.youtube.com/embed/sFacWGBJ_cs?si=2Hm9AKXn7a0hsB8V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>](https://www.theprooffairy.com/alison-m-thompson-author/)*